stefanhaustein/quake2-playn-port/README.md

 so instead, it would say something like: https://[your website here]/quake2demo.exe

-If you have anymore questions, don't hesitate to contact me.
+If you have anymore questions, don't hesitate to contact me and my team at magnusteam.contact@gmail.com

 Thx!